mmtecheng/M-M_MRP/readme.txt

-# M&M Technology MRP Prototype UI
+# M&M Technology MRP Prototype UIs

 This repository contains a high-level web front-end for the modernized MRP system for M&amp;M Technology.
 The goal is to provide a structured, data-aware user interface that mirrors the legacy database schema while preparing for a future API and database integration.